Friday Night Lights

 Houston is one of the ten largest cities in the United States, so I expected a collection to match.

-Instead, I got one on par with
+Instead, I got one on par with a good regional museum, like

 Houston Lamar intro